The Bootstrap Program for Boundary CFT_d: Conclusions

-It is clear that the possibilities for further numerical exploration are practically unlimited.
-This paper is a first attempt to investigate the boundary bootstrap with a focus on the three-dimensional Ising model, but we feel we have just scratched the surface and that there are many interesting open questions.
-To mention a few, there are many other operator dimensions and OPE coefficients to be bounded, one may extend our results to supersymmetric theories, and to spacetime dimensions greater than four.
+There are many more general directions to pursue as well.
+To mention a few, one may extend our results to supersymmetric theories, and to spacetime dimensions greater than four.
 Furthermore, the relatively simple form of the conformal blocks makes the boundary bootstrap especially suitable for investigations involving tensor operators, a research direction that is much more involved for the bulk four-point function in a theory with no boundary.
 Finally there is the prospect to broaden the setup and include conformal defects of all possible codimensions.